strimzi/strimzi-kafka-oauth/README.md

 Configuring users, clients, and authorizing clients, obtaining access tokens, and refresh tokens are steps that are specific to the authorization server that you use.
 Consult your authorization server's documentation.

-If you use KeycloakRBACAuthorizer for authorization then you also use your authorization server (Keycloak) to use Authorization Services functionality to configure cevurity policies and permissions for users and service accounts.
+If you use KeycloakRBACAuthorizer for authorization then you also use your authorization server (Keycloak) to use Authorization Services functionality to configure security policies and permissions for users and service accounts.

 Configuring the Kafka Broker
 ----------------------------